rayacooper/helloworld/README.md

 ## Step 4
 Finally you will setup your Auth component to update Redux state.

-* In `reducer.js` write an action builder that takes in a parameter for the user id, username, and profile picture.
-* The function should return an action object with two properties: a `type` and a `payload`.
-   * The `type` should be a string that describes what this action is supposed to do.
-These action type strings are usually stored in a constant outside the function.
-   * The `payload` should be an object with a property for every parameter that was passed into the function.
-   * The function should be exported.
+x* In `reducer.js` write an action builder that takes in a parameter for the user id, username, and profile picture. x* The function should return an action object with two properties: a `type` and a `payload`. x* The `type` should be a string that describes what this action is supposed to do.
+These action type strings are usually stored in a constant outside the function. x* The `payload` should be an object with a property for every parameter that was passed into the function. x* The function should be exported.
 * In your `reducer` function, add a `case` to the `switch` statement.
    * The `case` should match the action type you just wrote.
    * This `case` should return an object with all the same properties you set in `initialState`.